riebeekn/experiments-in-meteor-blog/_drafts/meteor-client-integration-testing-with-velocity-and-jasmine-part-2.md

 }
 {% endhighlight %}

-So all we're doing here is setting up some methods to login and logout.
+Perfect we now have method for logging in and out which we can call from within our test code.

-We'll need to update `package.js`.
+Again we need to update `package.js`.

 #####/packages/testing/package.js
 {% highlight JavaScript %}